It all comes down to money

 It is because seeking after mammon comes from the same motivation as worshiping other gods.
-It’s all about putting your trust in something or someone other than Yahweh for your wellbeing.
+It’s all about putting your trust and allegiance in something or someone other than Yahweh.
 This is why Jesus explains the love of money in terms of having a master.
-No one can serve two masters; no one can trust two masters to provide for him—either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+No one can serve two masters; no one can give allegiance to both in order to be provided for.
+It’s impossible not just in terms of time and energy, but in terms of conflicting loyalties—either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 Hence, you cannot serve God and mammon (Matthew 6:24).

 So although the contrast I drew out in the pharmaceuticals example was between love of money, and love of neighbor, it actually boils down to love of money, and love of God.

 If you serve mammon, you won’t serve your neighbor, because you’re not serving God.
-You’re not finding your wellbeing in God, but in your assets.
-And this is why Hebrews 13:5 instructs us to keep our lives free from the love of money and to be content with what we have—because God has promised that he will never leave us or forsake us.
-As long as we are committed to finding our wellbeing in God, we cannot simultaneously trust in mammon and place our affections there.
+You’re not finding your wellbeing in God, but in your assets—and so they are where your loyalties will lie.
+And this is why Hebrews 13:5 instructs us to keep our lives free from the love of money and to be content with what we have: since God has promised that he will never leave us nor forsake us, as long as we are committed to finding our wellbeing in him, we cannot simultaneously trust in mammon and place our affections there.
 But conversely, as long as we trust in mammon and place our affections there, our love for our neighbors will be deficient, because while God cares about our neighbors and wants us to love them, our assets don’t.

 To turn it around slightly, the expert on love (the apostle John) puts it this way: